HajjSalad/RaspberryPi-Android-VideoPlayer/README.md

 ## 🔧 Features
 ### 🏠 Main Page
 &nbsp;&nbsp;&nbsp;• Centralized navigation hub
 &nbsp;&nbsp;&nbsp;• Quick access to all major functionalities: Stream from Internet, Stream from Local etc.
+&nbsp;&nbsp;&nbsp;• Provides direct access to the developer’s professional profiles on LinkedIn and GitHub.

 ### 1. 📡 Stream from Internet
 &nbsp;&nbsp;&nbsp;• Watch internet-hosted video streams directly from the Android app using ExoPlayer.